aghasukerim/ELEC327_Final_Project/README.md

 # Group 16's ELEC 327 Final Project: FrenBot
 Software to run Frenbot, a hand-following robot.

-## Description
+### Description
-Robot car is made of a 3-wheel base (2 motors and 1 free-pivot) and a 3-sensor array of ultrasonic HC-SR04 sensors.
+Frenbot is made of a 3-wheel base (2 motors and 1 free-pivot) and a 3-sensor array of ultrasonic HC-SR04 sensors.
 Sensors detect obstacles (e.g. hand) at a preset distance and move according to which sensor detects an obstacle.
 The front sensor triggers forward movement, and the right and left trigger robot turning.
+If the sensors detect that an object is too close to Frenbot, it will stop.

 ### Software Architecture
 The system works in a fast loop of measuring distance from the 3 sensors.
 After measurement, an if-else block sets and clears flags according to the distance of a sensor to an obstacle (e.g. if front sensor is <20cm from an obstacle, it moves forward).
 Turning takes priority over moving forward.
 Frenbot does not move if both turning sensors is sensing a close obstacle.
 A function after the if-else block sets the speed of the motors using Pulse-Width Modulation based on the flags set/cleared prior.